This is a fact and opinion collection and sifting exercise, so as to better understand the appellation … it is a work in progress.

 Harvest, vinification and ageing may only be carried out in the communes of Barsac, Bommes, Fargues, Preignac and Sauternes.

-Permitted varieties are muscadelle (adds floral aromatics), sauvignon blanc (adds acidity and aromatics), sauvignon gris (adds aromatics) and semillon (a waxy, lanolin, lemony profile, with lowish acidity), which can be varietal.
+Permitted varieties are muscadelle (adds floral aromatics), sauvignon blanc (adds acidity and aromatics), sauvignon gris (adds aromatics) and semillon (a waxy, wet wool, lemony profile, with lowish acidity).

 Minimum density 6500 vines/hectare.